Home > Index > G

 Go (Baduk, Weiqi)

 Traditional game apparently invented in Japan at least five hundred years ago, possibly a lot earlier.
 Introduced to Europe and the United States in the 1880's (the similar British game Annexation was invented around the same time), one of the most challenging of two-player games abstracts.
 Even computers do not so far play it as well as masters do.
 Rather devoid of color, however.
 After decades of decline, is apparently again on the upswing in Japan.
+[Periodic Table of Board Games]

 Go Fish (Authors)

 This simple card game may seem beneath interest, but it does have some strategic features.
 One must decide whether it is wiser to ask for the card that one has only one of or for the triplet that you're holding.
 The best decision will vary depending on the number of players as well.
 The Authors version of this game, featuring famous writers with each card showing one of their more popular books, was invented in 1861 by American August Smith and published by Whipple & Smith.
 Apparently it was not copyrighted as over the years many game companies produced their own versions.
+When we were kids, I introduced a variant to make this game more interesting.
+As the pictured authors had clearly different hair colors (white, brown black, yellow), we make it legal to ask yes or no questions such as "Do you have an author with white hair?" and as along as the answer was yes you could keep asking.
+We also had a tiny-sized version from a Cocoa Puffs cereal box.

 Go to the Head of the Class

 One of the original trivia games, it was invented in 1936 by Milton Bradley.
 After having made several games for the classroom, they apparently decided to put the classroom into a game.
 Board depicts a home room with desks numbered "1" to "100".
 Players take turns answering questions from a booklet and either advance or fall back.
 Some desks require drawing examination cards which pose a second question.
 Other desks are labeled "Luck" and a card with random effects is applied.
 Progress on the last five desks is one desk per question.
 A nice feature is that questions are rated at three levels, equalizing play for unbalanced groups.
 Also interesting are questions which involve all payers in consecutively naming items from a well-definied category.
-Almost no strategy, but the trivia is interesting, particularly in the older editions where it's suprising how quickly the trivia of yesterday has been forgotten.
+Almost no strategy, but the trivia is interesting, particularly in the older editions where it's surprising how quickly the trivia of yesterday has been forgotten.
+[Party Games]

 [Buy it at Amazon]